-I’m still 4 months away from being postpartum again, but healing after birth is already something I’m preparing for.
+I’m still 4 months away from being postpartum again, but healing after birth (and postpartum care) is already something I’m preparing for.

 Postpartum recovery and healing postpartum the last time I had a baby really threw me for a loop.
 This time I’ll be far more prepared for healing and postpartum pain relief.

 I started seeing a pelvic floor occupational therapist a few weeks ago (and I’m excited to write in more detail about that later – because I think pelvic floor health is something that EVERY mamma should know about).
 So I’ll be doing all the exercising and carefully preparing as much as possible pre-birth… but I know, regardless of what I do, there’ll still be a fair amount of unpleasant-ness that comes with healing after vaginal birth.

 I mean, you’re squeezing a watermelon out of a nostril here – maybe it’s like a stretchy nostril, but it’s unrealistic to think you’ll be running through babies’r’us in your jeans the next day.